Neutral / cushion / high arch

 The Salomon Wings Flyte 2 has a standard running shoe length.
 It comes in sizes that adhere to the regular measurements.
 The available width for the men and women’s versions is medium.
 It can accommodate those with medium sized feet.
 It has a semi-curved shape, which means that it mimics the natural shape of the human foot.

-Contagrip® is a high-quality rubber compound that’s meant to protect the rest of the mid-sole from the abrasive nature of the trails.
+Same as in the popular Salomon Sense Ride 2, this shoe uses the Contagrip® which is a high-quality rubber compound that’s meant to protect the rest of the mid-sole from the abrasive nature of the trails.
 It also delivers traction, partly through gripping lugs that face different directions.

 The Wet Traction Contagrip® is a variation of the outsole technology that’s actually enabled to function on wet surfaces.
 With this, the runner won’t easily surrender to the slippery sections of the topography.